All You Need to Know About Growth Marketing

 Your potential customer will find it easier to click on your call-to-action and convert.
 According to a Zendesk study, 75% of customers say they are willing to spend more on the same product if a company provides a quality experience.

-The happier a customer is, the more likely they are to trust and return to your site or product.
+The happier a customer is, the more likely they are to trust you and keep coming back to your website or product.
 This is called retention.

 A good prospect is one who stays on your site for a long time and comes back frequently.